 Because individuals have the right to request corrections to their personal information if they believe it is not accurate or complete, a practice's privacy policy should describe how personal information is kept accurate and how clients may request corrections to their information.
-Clients (or their legally authorized representative) may make a request for correction in writing and a practice must respond within 30 working days of receiving a request.
+Clients (or their legally authorized representative) may make a request for correction in writing (see form - Correcting Personal Information) and a practice must respond within 30 working days of receiving a request.
 The privacy officer should ensure the staff know how to respond appropriately to these requests.